Brad Moore: We are not a shell!

 But perhaps the most troublesome part of hearing was what was not discussed.

-In addition to massive contingent liability to the state, to which financial assurances are addressed, a PolyMet copper sulfide mine could cause massive damage to the environment, to wild rice and other aquatic vegetation, to aquatic invertebrates, to the little fish that eat those invertebrates and the big fish that eat the little fish, to waterfowl, to the martins, and muskrats and beaver, to riparian landowners, to people who depend on the watersheds for drinking water and who don’t have — at least yet — their own spiffy reverse osmosis water filtration systems: in other words, all of the flora and fauna in the Embarrass and Partridge River watersheds.
+In addition to massive contingent liability to the state, to which financial assurances are addressed, a PolyMet copper sulfide mine could cause massive damage to the environment, to wild rice and other aquatic vegetation, to aquatic invertebrates, to the little fish that eat those invertebrates and the big fish that eat the little fish, to waterfowl, to the martins, and muskrats and beaver, to riparian landowners, to people who depend on the watersheds for drinking water and who don’t have — at least yet — their own spiffy reverse osmosis water filtration systems: in other words, all of the flora and fauna in the Embarrass and Partridge River watersheds, which flow into the St. Louis River and thence into Lake Superior.

 This is an extremely sobering proposition.
 And it isn’t an idle concern.
 The country is littered with mining companies that went bust and “matured” into Superfund sites.
 (And all Superfund does is the cleanup, too, not compensating the public for its losses.)